Erdos-Team-DaVinci/bird-classifcation/README.md

 ### VGG-16

 VGG-16 contains 13 convolutional layers, 5 Max Pooling layers, and 3 Dense layers over 6 blocks.
+On the top of that,